jil258/cse15l-lab-reports/lab3.md

 **My Summary from Chatgpt output:** \
 The -i option allows grep to perform case-insensitive searches.
 It's useful when the case of the text is unknown or it is a mix of uppercase and lowercase letters.

-Example 1: Search for the word "network" regardless of case \
+Example 1: Search for the word "introduction" regardless of case \
 ```
 > grep -i "IntroductIOn" .techincal/biomed/1468-6708-3-1.txt
         Introduction